mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/quick-start-guide/index.md

 * A running DC/OS 1.11 cluster

 * Minio requires atleast four nodes to start in distributed mode.
 DC/OS cluster must contain atleast four Private slaves.

+* Minio requires even number of nodes to start in distributed mode.

 * If DC/OS Secrets are enabled to specify credentials of Minio then following Secrets must be created:  service.name/access_key and service.name/secret_key.
 Where service.name is the name with which Minio service is installed on DC/OS.